 The way Britain Yearly Meeting works is explained in chapter 8 of Quaker faith & practice.
 The annual report is available online at www.quaker.org.uk/bymtrustees.
 Our website includes a lot of other useful information about the work of Britain Yearly Meeting.

 A very simplified diagram of Yearly Meeting committee structures

-There is a different version of this diagram in the fifth edition of Quaker faith & practice chapter 8 (published late 2013).
+There is a different version of this diagram in chapter 8 of Quaker faith & practice (fifth edition).